TinyauthTinyauth

 labels:

-tinyauth.basic.username: username
+tinyauth.apps.whoami.response.basicauth.username: username

-tinyauth.basic.password.plain: password
+tinyauth.apps.whoami.response.basicauth.password: password

-Host network and Traefik
+Host Network and Traefik

-in Tinyauth will always be the app URL instead of of the actual redirect URI.
-This is because Traefik does not respect the X-Forwarded-Host
+When using network_mode: host in Docker alongside Traefik, the redirect_uri in Tinyauth defaults to the app URL instead of the actual redirect URI.
+This occurs because Traefik does not respect the X-Forwarded-Host header from NAT IP addresses like Docker's internal ones.
+This can be resolved by:

 entryPoints: